Caral: Archaeological findings

-Paul Kosok discovered Caral in 1948.
-The site received little attention at the time because it appeared to lack many of the typical artifacts that were sought at archaeological sites throughout the Andes.
+Max Uhle discovered Caral in 1905 while conducting a survey of ancient Peruvian cities and cemeteries.
+He did not, however, recognize the hills at the site as being pyramids and attributed to them little importance.
+Decades later, in 1948, Paul Kosok conducted a more extensive study of Caral; the site received little attention at the time because its size and complexity were such that others in the field doubted its age, believing it to be a more recently constructed site than Kosok claimed.

 In 1975, the Peruvian architect Carlos Williams made a detailed record of most of the archaeological sites of the valley of Supe, among which he recorded Caral.
 Based on what he observed in the region, he made some observations about the development of architecture in the Andes.

 Ruth Shady further explored this 4,000- to 4,600-year-old city in the Peruvian desert, with its elaborate complex of temples, an amphitheater, and ordinary houses.
 The urban complex is spread out over 150 ha and contains plazas and residential buildings.
 Caral was a thriving metropolis at roughly the same time as the great pyramids were being built in Egypt, which is considered one of the earliest civilizations in the world.

 Caral is the largest recorded site in the Andean region, with dates older than 2000 BC.
 It appears to be the model for the urban design adopted by Andean civilizations that rose and fell over the span of four millennia.
 Scholars believe that research conducted in Caral may answer questions about the origins of the Andean civilizations and the development of its first cities.

 Among the artifacts found at Caral is a knotted textile piece that the excavators have labelled a quipu.
 They write that the artifact is evidence that the quipu record keeping system, a method involving knots tied in textiles that was brought to its highest development by the Inca Empire, was older than any archaeologist previously had determined.
 Evidence has emerged that the quipu also may have recorded logographic information in the same way writing does.
 Gary Urton has suggested that the quipus used a binary code that could record phonological or logographic data.